- Market Forecast

 The Astrology of Climate Change

-It is well-known that the Earth is subject to a changing climate.
+It is well-known that the Earth has been subject to a widely changing climate.
 The last Ice Age ended about 20,000 years ago.
-More recently, the so-called Medieval Warm Period from about 900-1300 coincided with the Viking expansion to Iceland and Greenland.
+More recently, the so-called Medieval Warm Period from about 900-1300 coincided with the Viking expansion to Iceland and Greenland, both of which supported viable agriculturally-based economies.
 The Little Ice Age from 1500-1850 wreaked havoc with agricultural production worldwide and frequently froze European rivers and inland waterways.
 Since about 1850, however, the Earth has been in a warming period.
-In the past 30 years, this warming has accelerated to a point that exceeds normal climatic variations.
-That is why most scientists have now concluded that human activity is the best explanation for the current warming phase.
-The reason why the planet undergone anomalous warming is due to the greenhouse effect, an atmospheric situation created by the presence of higher levels of carbon dioxide resulting from the burning fossil fuels such as oil and gas.
-This excess CO2 traps heat in the atmosphere and causes the average temperature to increase.
-At current rates of increase of CO2 emissions, the Earth's average temperature is likely to rise by 2-5 degrees celsius in the next two generations.
+In the past 30 years, this warming has accelerated to a point that seems to exceed normal climatic variations.
+That is why most scientists believe that human activity is a major component of the current warming phase.
+Most scientists hold that this unnatural pattern of warming is due to the greenhouse effect, an atmospheric condition created by the presence of higher levels of carbon dioxide that result from the burning fossil fuels such as oil and gas.
+At current rates of increase of CO2 emissions, the Earth's average temperature is projected to rise by anywhere from 2 to 5 C over the next two generations.
 Although this doesn't sound like much (especially for those of us who live in cold northern climates), this may have a devastating effect on global ecosystems causing widespread flooding, increasing storm activity and crop failures.

 "As above, so below", goes the astrologer's maxim.
 While it is most unlikely that planetary motion causes anything to happen on Earth, astrology contends that there is a correspondence between the movement of the planets and life on Earth.
 This applies to both human and natural events.
 I believe it is possible to make sense of climate fluctuations by using planetary cycles.
 Just as astrometeorologists can predict weather patterns using annual ingress charts of the Sun, I believe the ingress of the outer slower-moving planets can give clues about longer-term trends such as climate change.
 For climatological periods that span hundreds of years, I hypothesize that the motion of the outer planets, especially Pluto, may offer an insight into climatological developments on Earth.
 Aside from its appropriately long 240-year periodicity, Pluto is the planet most associated with slow and deliberate change and transformation, characteristics that well demonstrate the shifting aspects of the weather.
 Another fitting parallel is that humans are subjected to the weather.
 We cannot change it; we must adapt to it.
 This is in keeping with the significations of Pluto as the planet that compels and forces changes upon us whether we want to to or not.
 Additionally, I will make the case for using Saturn Aries ingresses for assessing shorter climate cycles.
 Saturn is the slowest of the traditional seven planets and had many of the associations now conferred to Pluto: change that cannot be resisted, death, and the ultimate arbiter of Time.
 It may be true that all planetary ingresses have something to say about climate change.
 However, for purposes of brevity and efficacy, I have chosen to focus on Pluto and Saturn.